Duncan Robinson: 2019–20 season: Finals appearance

 On March 4, against Orlando, Robinson posted nine three point shots (including seven in a row at one point).
 On March 6, 2020, Robinson scored 24 points and had five rebounds and four assists in a 110–104 loss to the New Orleans Pelicans, shooting 8-of-14 on three-pointers (giving him 17 three-point shots over consecutive games).
 His eight three pointers raised his single-season total to 233 with 19 games remaining, passing Wayne Ellington's single-season Heat three-pointers record (227), Damon Jones's NBA undrafted player single-season three-pointers record (225), and Kyle Korver's NBA single-season record for most by a first or second year player (226).
 The performance set Robinson up for two more record chases on March 8: tie with Rafer Alston for most consecutive games by a Heat player with at least one three-pointer (49) and George McCloud's NBA record largest increase in made three pointers from one season to the next (223).
 On March 8 against the Washington Wizards, Robinson's former roommate, Mo Wagner got Robinson's temper up enough to earn his first technical foul.
 In that March 8 contest, Robinson went 7 for 11 on three point shots (giving him 24 three-point shots over three consecutive games) and tied Alston with 49 consecutive games with a three-point conversion, a streak that ran for 57 (from game 16 to game 72, the last of the season).
 Robinson was also on pace to smash other NBA records: three-point percentage of field goals attempts (88.3 percent of Robinson's shots were threes vs. the NBA record of 82.7% by Wayne Ellington, minimum 400 attempts) and fewest two-point field goal attempts (P. J. Tucker, 136, 2400 minute minimum).
 He finished the COVID-shortened 2019-20 NBA season (the Heat only played 73 games) with 270 three point shots made.
 For the season, Robinson set several Heat franchise single-season shooting records: Effective field goal percentage (.667), True shooting percentage (.684) and two-point field goal percentage (.654).
+The season was notable for Robinson's high percentage while shooting a high volume of shots, which had him in select company.